 Does Navini welcome children?

 We do welcome children here on Navini.
 Some of our regular guests have children who come back for the relaxing atmosphere and to spend time together.
-There are buckets and spades, as well as books and indoor games for the children.
 We do not have a kids’ club, but child minding is available for a charge.

 Will there be enough for my teenagers to do?

-With the morning trips, snorkelling, water sports equipment and volleyball, there tends to be enough to keep teenagers occupied.
+With the morning trips, snorkelling and water sports equipment, there tends to be enough to keep teenagers occupied.
 Some of our staff are young adults and often teenagers (and many other guests!) spend time with them.
-In the evenings, the vidividi table is often an attraction as well.
 A number of our returnees are teenagers and some have even come back on their honeymoons!